tc39/proposal-type-annotations/README.md

 all now have some level of typing support.

-This proposal aims to enable developers to add type annotations to their JavaScript code, enabling them to be checked by an _external to JavaScript_ type checker (such as TypeScript or Flow), yet having them be ignored by the JavaScript runtime, so that transpilation to JavaScript is not necessary.
+This proposal aims to enable developers to add type annotations to their JavaScript code, allowing those annotations to be checked by an _external to JavaScript_ type checker (such as TypeScript or Flow), yet having them be ignored by the JavaScript runtime, so that transpilation is not necessary.

-In other words, the aim of this proposal is to enable developers to run TypeScript, Flow (and other "static typing supersets of JavaScript") languages without any need for transpilation.
+In other words, the aim of this proposal is to enable developers to run programs written in TypeScript, Flow (and other "static typing supersets of JavaScript") languages without any need for transpilation.

 ## Status

 Stage: _None_.
-This proposal is seeking an official status from TC39.
+This proposal is seeking an official recommendation from TC39.

 ## Synopsis

-This proposal aims to add typing annotation to JavaScript, not by defining a type system and type syntax, but rather by allowing type annotations to be included in the code yet  ignored by the JavaScript runtime.
+This proposal aims to add typing annotation to JavaScript, not by defining a type system and type syntax, but rather by allowing type annotations to be included in the code while being ignored by the JavaScript runtime.
 These annotations can be type checked by tools such as TypeScript, ESlint, Flow, or Hegel, yet have the code run without any transpilation necessary.

-What those type annotations are is emphatically _not_ defined by this proposal, but rather defines in what places type annotations _can_ be added to, and defines how the JavaScript parser can know where the type annotations start and where they end in the code so that it can ignore them.
+What those type annotations are is emphatically _not_ defined by this proposal.
+This proposal just defines in what places type annotations _can_ be added to, and defines how the JavaScript parser can know where the type annotations start and where they end in the code so that it can ignore them.

-This proposal recognizes that trying to add a full type system to JavaScript is a multi-year effort that has a high probabiltiy of failure due to the enormity of the task, and also recognizes that the community has evolved type systems that it is happy with.
-Specifically, the current de-facto standard for this is TypeScript, so this proposal aims to be as compatible as possible to TypeScript, yet recognizes that being fully compatible is an impossible goal for the following reasons:
+This proposal recognizes that trying to add a full type system to JavaScript is a multi-year effort that has a high probabiltiy of failure due to the enormity of the task, and also recognizes that the community has evolved type systems that it is already happy with.
+Specifically, the current de-facto standard for a JavaScript type system is TypeScript, so this proposal aims to be as compatible as possible to TypeScript, while recognizing that being fully compatible is an impossible goal for the following reasons:

 * Standardizing TypeScript is problematic: Typescript is controlled by a commercial company